-In 2001, the Inglewood City Council created the Property Maintenance (i.e.Code Enforcement) Division coordinate and manage the City's community preservation efforts through enforcement of the property maintenance, zoning, and weed and waste abatement.
-Property Maintenance is responsible for enforcing all City ordinances relating to public nuisances, zoning violations, and other issues relevant to the needs of maintaining the
+In 2001, the Inglewood City Council created Property Maintenance the (i.e.Code Enforcement) Division coordinate and manage the City's community preservation efforts through enforcement of the property maintenance, zoning, and weed and waste abatement.
+Property Maintenance is responsible for enforcing all City ordinances relating to public nuisances, zoning violations, and other issues relevant to the needs of maintaining the safety and habitability of residential uses.

-Figure 4- 5: Code Enforcement Vehicle (1/2014)
+Figure 4-5: Code Enforcement Vehicle (1/2014)